asta0463/ecen5053-002_Proj2/README.md

 ## Aakash Kumar

 ## Project 2 of ECEN-5053-002 Embedded Interface Design
-Temperature Sensor Interface with Raspberry Pi and UI using QT Ability to switch between degF and degC values Auto refresh of values at user defined periods
+Temperature Sensor Interfaced with Raspberry Pi and UI developed using QTCreator.
+Additonal ability to switch between degF and degC values.
+Auto refresh of values at user defined periods.
-Using websockets to let another pi view the data collected on the sensor pi
+Used websockets to let another pi view the data collected on the sensor pi

 ## Installation Instructions
 * Clone github repository from https://github.com/aakashpk/ecen5053-002_Proj2